msft-davidlee/contoso-customer-service-app-service/README.md

 This project implements the Contoso Customer Service Rewards Lookup & Consumption Application with PaaS service.
 For more information about this workload, checkout: https://github.com/msft-davidlee/contoso-customer-service-app#readme.

 # Get Started
 To create this, you will need to follow build the application.
-Follow the guidance on https://github.com/msft-davidlee/contoso-customer-service-app.
+The applications are build via a process on the [source repo](https://github.com/msft-davidlee/contoso-customer-service-app) and deploy to [shared services](https://github.com/msft-davidlee/az-internal-shared-services).
+Please review both as pre-reqs project before proceeding further here.
 Next, use your Azure subscription and also a AAD instance that you control and follow the steps below.

 1. Fork this git repo.
 See: https://docs.github.com/en/get-started/quickstart/fork-a-repo
 2. Create two resource groups to represent two environments.
 Suffix each resource group name with either a -dev or -prod.
 An example could be todo-dev and todo-prod.